Geometric shape matching for recovering protein conformations from single-particle Cryo-EM data: Introduction

-\paragraph{Sample preparation and data acquisition} The starting point in \ac{Cryo-SPA} is to prepare an aqueous solution that contains many instances of the biomolecule of interest.
-Each instance is referred to as a \emph{particle}.
+The starting point in \ac{Cryo-SPA} is to prepare an aqueous solution that contains many instances of the biomolecule of interest.
+Each instance of the biomolecule is referred to as a \emph{particle}.
 Cryofixation is then applied to the solution, resulting in a thin, solid slab of vitrified ice.
-The method was first introduced in \cite{Dubochet:1982aa,Adrian:1984aa} as a technique to solidify a specimen that avoids introducing additional unwanted heavy-metal stains or other contrast enhancements.
+This method was first introduced in \cite{Dubochet:1982aa,Adrian:1984aa} as a technique to solidify a specimen (needed since specimens are imaged in vacuum) that avoids introducing additional unwanted heavy-metal stains or other contrast enhancements.

 The vitrified slab is then imaged in a \ac{TEM} where high-energy electrons scatter against the specimen in vacuum, resulting in several large 2D phase contrast \ac{TEM} images (micrographs).
-Scattering properties of particles in the slab are modelled by the \emph{3D map}, which is a real-valued function on $\Real^3$ that represents the electrostatic potential generated by the particle and its surrounding aqueous medium (another related function is the electron density map).

-Image processing techniques (particle picking) are then used to extract 2D image patches (particle images) from these micrographs that represent a (noisy) 2D ``projection image'' of a \emph{single} particle.
+Image processing techniques (particle picking) are then used to extract 2D image patches (particle images) from such a \ac{TEM} micrograph.
+The particle images are chosen so that each of them represents a (noisy) 2D ``projection image'' of a \emph{single} particle.
+Mathematically, one can view the particle images as elements $\data_1, \ldots, \data_\numImgs \in \DataSpace$ where $\DataSpace$ (data space) is the vector space of (digitized) $\Real$-valued $\LpSpace^2$-functions on $\Real^2$ (detector plane).

-\paragraph{Computational steps} Recovering the 3D map of a particle from its corresponding single 2D particle image is not feasible, so a key assumption in \ac{Cryo-SPA} is that \emph{all} particles are copies of the \emph{same (isolated) biomolecule}.

-For a rigid biomolecule, all particles have (approximately) identical 3D structure (\emph{homogeneous particles}).
-One can then use tomographic reconstruction techniques to computationally recover the 3D map for the biomolecule (\emph{3D map estimation}), but this requires one to address the challenge that each particle has an unknown 3D orientation/translation w.r.t.\@ the \ac{TEM} optical axis (\emph{pose}).